scolecite/mica-gd355/lectures/w9-csv.md

 `mousePressed()` is used to go to the next entry, but this can be automated if necessary.
 What's important here is that we created the variable `rowIndex` to control which row we want to access.

+## Reference
+[The reference for the table object](https://p5js.org/reference/#/p5.Table) has many other functions and examples, so be sure to check them out and try them yourself.